flunderpero/klar/docs/the_book.md

 Documentation comments are multi-line comments.
-Put these _inside_ of block elements like `fn`, `struct`, or `trait` or right below single line declarations like fields and function declarations.
+Put these _inside_ of block elements like `fn`, `struct`, or `trait` or right _above_ single line declarations like fields and function declarations.

 ```klar